yesodweb/yesodweb.com-content/blog/2015/02/brittle-haskell-toolchain.md

 blaze-builder `Builder`s to filled `ByteString` buffers.
 Since blaze-builder was released a few years ago, a new set of modules was added to the bytestring package in version 0.10 known as a "bytestring builder."
-I asked one of the engineers at FP Complete, Manny Borsboom, to start working on a new module for streaming-commons to provide similar functionality for bytestring builder.
+I asked one of the engineers at FP Complete, Emanuel Borsboom, to start working on a new module for streaming-commons to provide similar functionality for bytestring builder.

 And now we run into the first problem with the Haskell toolchain.
 You would